The best decoration addresses in Paris

 After working for prestigious auction houses, Fanny Saulay and Olivia De Fayet decided to shake things up by creating Wilo and Grove, a next-gen art gallery where emotions take precedence over speculation.
 Breaking traditional market rules, they offer artworks by international artists at prices ranging from €50 to €7,500.
 Their gallery, located in the Sentier district, is a stylish, furnished space where everything is for sale.

-We love: the abstract, soothing designs by Hubert Mardi (€980+), the explosively colorful series by Raphaële Anfré (€1,100+), and the ultra-abstract geometric landscapes by Perrine Blaise (€700+).
+We love: the abstract, designer, and soothing patterns of Hubert Mardi (from €980), the color-explosion series by Raphaële Anfré (from €1,100), and the ultra-abstract, geometric landscapes of Perrine Blaise (from €700).

 Pot: The Most “Green-Thumbed”